 Accidents can happen even in parking lots when a pedestrian inadvertently crosses a car’s path.
 Automated valet parking steers clear of such dangers.
 The cameras detect even small obstacles in traffic lanes.
 They send this information to the server, which relays it to vehicles in that section in the blink of an eye.
 The floor’s speckled pattern helps cameras detect objects.
 The S-Class first slows down when an obstacle is several meters away, and then stops when the gap closes to four meters.
 It brakes instantly if a pedestrian, rolling suitcase, or other obstacle comes any closer than that.
 “Driving commands are calculated several times per second in parallel on the main server and on a second server.
 But the command is only actually sent to the S-Class if both computers give the go-ahead.

 Failing that, the vehicle stops immediately,” Simon says.
 This autonomous driving system is faster than the average driver.
 It doesn’t experience that moment of surprise or shock when the human brain has to process a hazard before reacting.
-The AVP system also has multiple safeguards.
+The automated valet parking system also has multiple safeguards.
 Various monitoring programs constantly check all components for function and are in turn supervised by safety software.
-With these rigorous safety precautions, AVP is suitable for situations where humans are in the mix.
+With these rigorous safety precautions, automated valet parking is suitable for situations where humans are in the mix.
 This means that cars driven by humans and autonomous vehicles do not impede each other in the parking garage and pedestrians are protected.

 More parking spaces